ruuda/blog/posts/build-system-insights.md

 Incremental compilation in Rust [is also based][rustc] on [lazy functional][rustc2] graph caching, although its cache is neither immutable nor iput-addressable, and requires invalidation.
+In any case,
+caching the output of pure functions in an immutable input-addressable store is a powerful concept at all levels of abstraction: from compiler internals to building modules, libraries, and even entire system packages.

 Toolchains and dependencies
 ---------------------------